 When one hears of a "120-400 user network," one might imagine 120-400 simultaneous users downloading files, posting social media content, communicating with each other and, even, maybe, accessing the Internet.
 But that is unrealistic.

 The articles report that these were WiFi mesh networks.
-I worked on two WiFi mesh networks around ten years ago and in spite of having fast backhaul to the Internet (by Cuban standards) they were limited in physical range, speed and the ability to serve many simultaneous users.
-(For more on these networks in the figures at the end of this post).
+I worked on two WiFi mesh networks around ten years ago (see the update, below) and in spite of having fast backhaul to the Internet (by Cuban standards) they were limited in physical range, speed and the ability to serve many simultaneous users.

 So, ten years ago, router overhead and link bandwidth severely limited WiFi mesh networks.
 But, what about today's improved equipment, as used in Cuba?
 The articles mentioned above say the networks used Ubiquity Nanostation M2 outdoor routers, shown here: